CodeReclaimers/neat-python/docs/config_file.rst

 * *prob_toggle_link*
     The probability that the enabled status of a connection will be toggled.
 * *elitism*
-    The number of individuals in each species that will be preserved from one generation to the next.
+    The number of most fit individuals in each species that will be preserved as-is from one generation to the next.

 [genotype compatibility] section
 --------------------------------
 * *compatibility_threshold*
     Individuals whose genomic distance is less than this threshold are considered to be in the same species.
-* *compatibility_change*
-    The amount by which *compatibility_threshold* may be adjusted during a generation to maintain target *species_size*.
 * *excess_coefficient*
     The coefficient for the excess gene count's contribution to the genomic distance.
 * *disjoint_coefficient*